elephantscale/es-training-new/machine-learning/slides/Text-Analytics-Generic.md

 ## Text Analytics Use Case : Customer Service

- * Many companies use a “chat now” feature for customer interaction
+ * Many companies use a "chat now" feature for customer interaction

  * Why not mine this data?